ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d1 - a - Functions Advanced.md

 - Example:
   - call setTimeout
-    - pass a function created with a function declaration / function expression
+    - create a function `sayHello` (declaration / function expression) & pass it as an argument
     - pass an anonymous function